 While life with an emotionally abusive spouse can be miserable, it’s possible to break free not only from the problematic relationship, but also from the lasting trauma that such abuse may inflict.
 Professional help is imperative, particularly for those who do not yet feel capable of leaving an abusive partner.
 From couples counseling to support groups, a variety of avenues can be pursued to minimize emotional damage and reduce the risk of falling into dangerous coping mechanisms.

 Domestic violence may be your present reality, but it doesn’t need to be part of your future.
-With the Brown Law Offices on your side, you can finally end the cycle and move forward with your life.
+With the law firm of Barna, Guzy & Steffen, Ltd. on your side, you can finally end the cycle and move forward with your life.
 Reach out today to learn more about opportunities for gaining much-needed legal protection.